 This module is designed for students with interests in both international economics and development economics.
 It aims to discuss some of the fundamental models (and their extensions) in international economics and link them to the growth and development process of regions and countries.
 Throughout this module we provide you with the analytical tools and theoretical knowledge necessary to understand these links.
 We also focus on both the theoretical foundations and extensions of trade theory and the empirical evidence available to the current theoretical debates.
 The first part of the module is devoted to the foundations of trade theory and it is the basic building block of the module.
 The rest of the module deals with trade policy, trade liberalisation and long run growth, factor movements as well as economic geography and regional trade agreements and their implication for global free trade.

-The module offers a research-oriented introduction to contemporary time series and financial econometrics by linking econometric theory to empirical studies of the macro-economy and financial markets.
+The module offers a research-oriented introduction to contemporary macro and financial econometrics by linking econometric theory to empirical studies of the macro-economy and financial markets.
 It introduces models and methods used in central banks and research institutions for policy analysis and forecasting the macroeconomy as well as those used by financial institutions for low-frequency trading, risk assessment and portfolio allocation.
-It integrates empirical illustrations through the use of computer-based exercises with macroeconomic and financial data using appropriate software.
-We start with providing comprehensive treatment of univariate time series analysis and deal in details with the modelling and forecasting of stationary and nonstationary stochastic processes as well as the methods and models of univariate time series.
+It integrates empirical illustrations through the use of computer-based analysis of macroeconomic and financial data using appropriate software.
+We commence by with providing a comprehensive introduction to stationary and nonstationary stochastic processes as well as the methods and models of univariate time series.
 We then proceed with modelling and predicting asset prices and returns and their volatility.
 Finally, we introduce multiple time series techniques for policy analysis and for macro-finance models.
 The module contributes to the overall course by enabling knowledge on specific problems and policy issues in Financial Economics and by developing analytical skills specific to Financial Economics.
 This aims to raise the employability of students in this area.